 Select Confirm when you’ve chosen a flow direction.

 Step 3.
-Set conditions for how and which Zendesk tickets sync with Wrike tasks
+Pick rules for which Zendesk tickets will sync with Wrike tasks

 This is where we can set up triggers to determine how, which, and where tickets or tasks will be created.
 If you wish, you can even include custom fields as triggers for work item creation, as we did below: